tlindener/crawler_immoscout_GER/README.md

 4. Go to your root directory (Home in unix; Documents in Windows)
 5. Use either wohnung_data_clean.csv or wohnung_data_raw.csv for further analysis

+Possible Sources of Error
+The crawler was written while using UTF-8, so make sure that you set encoding to UTF-8 in your IDE.

 Output

 In your home directory you'll find two similar files: wohnung_data_clean.csv and wohnung_data_raw.csv.
 Both files contain the same data.
 However, wohnung_data_clean.csv has already been cleaned and is ready for analysis.
 If you prefer to work with the data that comes directly from Immobilienscout24.de, then you should use wohnung_data_raw.csv.